UofT-DSI/onboarding/Onboarding Documents/Session Specific/Session 2/course_descriptions_session_2.md

-## Foundational Technical Skills Courses
+## Foundational Technical Skills I
+All participants in the Data Science and Machine Learning Software Foundations Certificates are required to complete two Foundational Skills Courses.
+Foundational Technical Skills I will teach the following topics:

 ### Introduction to Unix Shell, Git, and GitHub
-This course provides a comprehensive introduction to Unix shell language, covering file and directory navigation, command usage, script creation, and basic functions involving pipes, filters, and loops.
+This course topic provides a comprehensive introduction to Unix shell language, covering file and directory navigation, command usage, script creation, and basic functions involving pipes, filters, and loops.
 Participants will get started with version control and GitHub, exploring the ethical implications regarding reproducibility.
+Subtopics include Git setup, repository management (recording, viewing, and undoing changes), branch creation, and collaborative workflows.
+Advanced commands, debugging, and history editing will be introduced.
+Participants will learn effective problem-solving techniques with Google and Stackflow, emphasizing reproducibility and documentation.
+This course topic emphasizes ethics and equity considerations in projects, fostering discussion-based learning with pre-class readings and live coding exercises.

 **Learning Outcomes:**
-- Develop the ability to comfortably access the terminal and proficiently write scripts using basic commands, variables, pipes, filters, and loops.
+* Develop the ability to comfortably access the terminal and proficiently write scripts using basic commands, variables, pipes, filters, and loops.
-- Understand how to utilize version control systems effectively for preserving personal work, accessing and editing previous code versions, collaborating with peers, and identifying and debugging errors in code.
+* Understand how to utilize version control systems effectively for preserving personal work, accessing and editing previous code versions, collaborating with peers, and identifying and debugging errors in code.
-- Develop the skills to independently troubleshoot issues by identifying problems, conducting research, and formulating questions using components of reproducibility.
+* Develop the skills to independently troubleshoot issues by identifying problems, conducting research, and formulating questions using components of reproducibility.
-- Identify ethical considerations within the field, including scrutinizing the composition of datasets for biases and considering the historical context of power abuses.
+* Identify ethical considerations within the field, including scrutinizing the composition of datasets for biases and considering the historical context of power abuses.

 **Course Delivery:**
-Instructor-led live webinars, each lasting 2.5 hours for a total of ~20 hours.
+Instructor-led live webinars.

 ### Introduction to Python
-The first half of the course will focus on the essentials of coding in Python and ethical considerations of using algorithms.
+This course topic will focus on the essentials of coding in Python and ethical considerations of using algorithms.
+Participants will learn how to design functions, repeat code using loops, store data in lists, conduct code testing and debugging, and manipulate data using various data analysis and visualization tools such as numpy, pandas, matplotlib, seaborn, and plotly.
+Participants will participate in a facilitated discussion about the Tuskegee experiment, its long-term effects, and the trustworthiness of AI applications in disparate social systems.

 **Learning Outcomes:**
-- Understand various Python data types and their role in coding.
+* Understand various Python data types and their role in coding.
-- Implement the Function Design Recipe to create functions in Python and reduce duplication.
+* Implement the Function Design Recipe to create functions in Python and reduce duplication.
-- Utilize numpy and pandas to analyze a dataset and manipulate numerical and tabular data in Python.
+* Utilize numpy and pandas to analyze a dataset and manipulate numerical and tabular data in Python.
-- Interact with databases using Python, using visualization techniques like matplotlib, seaborn, and plotly.
+* Interact with databases using Python, using visualization techniques like matplotlib, seaborn, and plotly.
-- Learn debugging and testing techniques to troubleshoot errors and ensure code correctness.
+* Learn debugging and testing techniques to troubleshoot errors and ensure code correctness.
-- Understand the ethical issues with software and be prepared to confidently answer technical job interview questions.
+* Understand the ethical issues with software and be prepared to confidently answer technical job interview questions.

 **Course Delivery:**
-Instructor-led live webinars, each lasting 2.5 hours for a total of ~20 hours.
+Instructor-led live webinars.

 ### Building Research Software
 Much research these days is done using software.
-The first half of this course focuses on equipping students with the skills to build robust software that can be used to answer research questions.
+Researchers need to develop comfort with building, maintaining and improving high-quality software.
+This course topic focuses on equipping students with the skills to build robust software that can be used to answer research questions.
+It focuses on how to effectively write short programs, as part of a small team, in a reproducible way.
+Research software that is built correctly can be used by other teams, not just the researcher who originally wrote it.

 **Learning Outcomes:**
 - Learn how to work as a team within a Git/GitHub setting, including branching, merging, conflicts, and pull requests.